 - On any non-school day, they may work 8 hours per day, and during any non-school week, they may work 40 hours per week.

 - Employees ages 14 and 15 who work in a business owned by their parents may work any time of day and any number of hours.
 However, they are still prohibited from working hazardous or manufacturing jobs.

 Minors Ages 16 and 17

-- Manufacturing or storing of explosives
+- Manufacturing and storing of explosives

-- Coal or any other mining activity
+- Coal mining

 - Exposure to radioactive substances

-- Power-driven hoisting equipment
+- Power-driven hoisting apparatus

 - Power-driven bakery machines